fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 #### Fobnail integration

-Running [Fobnail Attester](https://github.com/fobnail/fobnail-attester) on LK would be problematic to say the last:
+Running [Fobnail Attester](https://github.com/fobnail/fobnail-attester) on LK would be problematic to say the last

-- LK lacks most drivers including USB host drivers (UHCI, OHCI, EHCI, XHCI), USB EEM driver and TPM drivers.
+- LK lacks most drivers including USB host drivers (UHCI, OHCI, EHCI, XHCI), USB EEM driver and TPM drivers
 - Lack of cryptographic library in LK.
-TLK does provide one (potentially could be).
+TLK does provide one (potentially could be)
-- Default C library is too much constrained - provides only most basic API like string operations, printing, etc. Lacks anything more complex, including networking support.
-There is a LK's [fork](https://github.com/littlekernel/newlib) of Newlib, however of unknown quality.
+- Default C library is too much constrained - provides only most basic API like string operations, printing, etc. lacks anything more complex, including networking support, there is a LK's [fork](https://github.com/littlekernel/newlib) of Newlib, however of unknown quality
-- TCP/IP is provided by `minip` library (which is part of LK).
-Attester depends on `libcoap3` which either would have to be ported to `minip` or `minip` would have to be integrated with `newlib`.
+- TCP/IP is provided by `minip` library (which is part of LK), attester depends on `libcoap3` which either would have to be ported to `minip` or `minip` would have to be integrated with `newlib`
-- LK has no suitable bootloader capabilities.
-  [lkboot](https://github.com/littlekernel/lk/tree/master/app/lkboot) could
-  serve as reference to develop custom bootloader.
+- LK has no suitable bootloader capabilities [lkboot](https://github.com/littlekernel/lk/tree/master/app/lkboot) could serve as reference to develop custom bootloader

 ### Fuchsia (Zircon)